qiudaomao/DanMuPlayer/README.md

 # A ffmpeg player for tvOS TVML support DanMu based on SGPlayer

+A front-end HUD similiar to built-in Player.

-With a Javascript API which is Similar to TVML built-in Player.
+Javascript API Similar to TVML built-in Player.

-Lazycat use it to play bili and panda with dynamic subtitles danmu(弹幕).
+My project Lazycat use DanMuPlayer to play bili and panda video and live stream with dynamic subtitles (danmu弹幕).

-javascript API Sample:
+JavaScript API Sample:

     let video = new DMMediaItem('video', video_url);
     video.url = video_url;